Web Loom logo

 5.9 Preparing for Reactive State Patterns

-In this chapter, we've focused on how ViewModels use RxJS observables to manage reactive state.
-But RxJS is just one approach to reactive state management.
-In Chapter 13, we'll explore alternative patterns:
+In this chapter, we've focused on how ViewModels use @web-loom/signals-core signals to manage reactive state — this is the actual reactive mechanism mvvm-core is built on, not one option among several.
+In Chapter 13, we'll go deeper into reactive state management patterns:

-The ViewModel pattern we've established here is agnostic to the reactive mechanism.
-You could implement ViewModels using signals, stores, or even plain callbacks.
+The ViewModel pattern we've established here is agnostic to the reactive mechanism in principle.
+You could implement ViewModels using stores or plain callbacks instead.
 The key principles remain the same:

 5.10 Key Takeaways